veracruz-project/veracruz/TEST_PLAN.markdown

 ## Veracruz-test

 In the `veracruz-test` directory in the main Veracruz repository.
-These tests are integration tests intended to exercise the entire stack, including Durango, Sinaloa, and Mexico City.
-The client uses Durango to interface with Sinaloa using a (local) network connection.
+These tests are integration tests intended to exercise the entire stack, including the Veracuz client, Sinaloa, and Mexico City.
+The client interfaces with Sinaloa using a (local) network connection.

 The tests are organized again into phases, numbered 1--3, for the same reason that Sinaloa-tests are phased, as discussed above.